 Katie Reich is a life-long North Carolinian and member of Scalawag's business team.
 She has a background in communications, public education, and refugee resettlement.
 She currently works in higher ed.

 Kate Selker is a contributing editor for Scalawag based in New Orleans, where she has worked as both a sixth and a ninth grade teacher.
-She serves as director of executive communications at Teach for America, and remains deeply involved in the public school system.
+She is currently working on an MFA in fiction at Boston University.

 Audrey Shore is a member of Scalawag’s business team and runs our social media accounts.
 Born, raised, and educated in North Carolina, she currently lives in Durham.